 What we typically see in large practices is that different employers assign different types of medical billing and coding tasks to their employees.
 What this could look like for you while working at such an establishment may vary.
 You might be put solely in charge of inpatient surgeries, or you might work with the auditor to validate the coding accuracy.

-Of course, this might not apply to a small practice as you will likely end up being in charge of processing all the patient charts.
-Regardless of the specific role you undertake as a medical biller, it would be best if you were knowledgeable on multiple coding systems and had proper training when it comes to dealing with insurance companies.
+Of course, this might not apply for a small practice as you will likely end up being in charge of processing all the patient charts.
+Regardless of the specific role you undertake as a medical biller, it would be best if you were knowledgeable on multiple coding systems and have proper training when it comes to dealing with insurance companies.

 In the early afternoon, you will have already selected what charts you will be prioritizing.
 The rest of the day is typically spent carrying out a variety of coding tasks.
 On top of assigning codes, you will likely be required to review medical charts, take notes, and assist when it comes to claims submission.
 Because preparing claims is what you will spend most of your time doing, it would be best if you set up a system that assists you with your efficiency and productivity.